 A simplified version of the logo easily fits into the mobile display and doesn’t take up much space.

 A vital part of the header, under which the navigation and shopping cart, which shows the minimum number of inserted items, are used to hide.

 The search bar in its entirety, ideally not hidden behind the magnifying glass icon, shouldn’t deprive the users of comfort when browsing the e-shop.

 Optimized and functional search on mobile devices plays a vital role in the survey of the visitor to the e-shop.
 Optimization consists of the correct layout of elements and settings of their interactions, which will simplify the user’s control as much as possible, such as:

-- compact display of the autocomplete with the search bar on the entire screen of the device – significantly increases the clarity and ease of use of the search
+- The compact display of the autocomplete with the search bar on the entire screen of the device – significantly increases the clarity and ease of use of the search

-- autocomplete – displays the results from the first character and, when opened, recommends the categories, most searched phrases, favorite products or articles, and other content
+- Autocomplete – displays the results from the first character and, when opened, recommends the categories, most searched phrases, favorite products or articles, and other content

-- when viewing the results in the autocomplete, the virtual keyboard is automatically hidden so that the user has enough space to view the products
+- When viewing the results in the autocomplete, the virtual keyboard is automatically hidden so that the user has enough space to view the products

-- the results are arranged in tabs according to critical parameters, between which the user can click or move by simply sliding to the pages
+- The results are arranged in tabs according to critical parameters, between which the user can click or move by simply sliding to the pages